Unbo10/OOP/Concepts_OOP.md

 In the same way, we model objects and classes as a world apart, but *as close as we want* to 'real' life, describing objects' properties and behaviors, while grouping them in classes.
 This is what abstraction is all about: translating ideas, real-life situations, processes into an object-oriented design, much like taking objects from a dimension to another one without losing any of its essence.

-> *Abstraction is the process of grasping enough detail from a task so to model it in object-oriented terms.*
+> *Abstraction is the process of grasping enough detail from a task so to model it in object-oriented terms.
+During it, it assigns the objects' properties and behaviors to classes.*
+>
+> *In other words, it responds to ***what*** will an object of a class do and what information will it contain, not how does it do what it does or the details of the information (that's encapsulation).*

 In consequence, the abstraction process is the first to be done when applying the object-oriented approach to some task or problem.
 In fact, the output of the OOD (design) stage should be a class diagram which abstracts all the information grasped into an implementation specification or interface.
 In consequence, once you have the classes, the relations between them, its attributes and methods, and its instance count (the amount of instances to be created from that class), you should be all set to implement the design.